Top 16 Ways to Make Money in Cyber Security!

 If you are new to the cybersecurity industry, then why not reverse the advice we gave above?
 There is nothing wrong with seeking help from the more experienced.

-We don’t necessarily mean this in a favouritism way, and it is unlikely they will hand you a job opportunity, but they may know the right doors for you to knock on, depending on what you want to achieve.
+It might not lead to a job opportunity, but they may know the right doors for you to knock on, depending on what you want to achieve.

 15. Become a Cyber Security YouTuber